RMWinslow/RMWinslow.github.io/3102/twoperiod-socialsecurity.md

 - Generation $t$ is young during time period $t$, old during time period $t+1$ and doesn't exist during any other time period.
 - There is a generation born every time period.
 And so the lifespan of a generation "overlaps" with the generations which come before and after.
 - Generation $t$ is young at the same time that generation $t-1$ is old.
 Generation $t$ is old at the same time generation $t+1$ is young.
 - There are infinite time periods.
-Often they start with generation $0$, who has no older generation to overlap with.
+Often these models start with generation $0$, who has no older generation to overlap with.

 <div class="pagebreak"></div>